sovrin-foundation/old-sovrin/getting-started.md

     last_name: Garcia
     employement_status: Permanent
     experience: 5 years
-    salary_bracket: between $50, 000 to $100, 000
+    salary_bracket: between $50,000 to $100,000
 ```

 She can use it when she applies for her loan, in much the same way that she used her transcript when applying for a job.

-There is a disadvantage in this approach to data sharing, though - -it may disclose more data than what is strictly necessary.
+There is a disadvantage in this approach to data sharing, though--it may disclose more data than what is strictly necessary.
 If all Alice needs to do is provide proof of employment, this can be done with an anonymous credential instead.
 Anonymous credentials may prove certain predicates without disclosing actual values (e.g., Alice is employed full-time, with a salary greater than X--but how much her salary is, and what her hire date is, remain hidden).

 Support
-for anonymous credentials is at a late alpha stage on Sovrin right now.We’ll
+for anonymous credentials is at a late alpha stage on Sovrin right now.
+We’ll
 circle back and update this guide when we reach beta.